vanessabrazuna/timer/README.md

 ## 🔖 Layout

 You can view the project layout through [DESSE LINK](https://www.figma.com/file/vJNHWTsAfGuduQO0yKRAE7/Ignite-Timer-(Community)?node-id=0%3A1).
 It is necessary to have an account[Figma](https://figma.com) to access it.

----

-Made with ♥ by Vanessa Brazuna, in a class on the Ignite trail offered by Rocketseat.